-Scenario 2) If the other party is at-fault but does not have property damage liability insurance, your own insurance will pay for the damage IF you have purchased collision coverage on your policy.
+Scenario 2) If the other party is at-fault but does not have property damage liability insurance, your own insurance will pay for the damage if you have purchased collision coverage on your policy.
 In this scenario, your insurance company will pay for the damages minus any required deductible.

-Scenario 3) If neither you nor the at-fault party have insurance coverage, you have the right to seek recovery from the at-fault party directly.
+Scenario 3) If neither you nor the at-fault party has insurance coverage, you have the right to seek recovery from the at-fault party directly.
 However, in most of these situations, if the at-fault party does not have insurance, they typically do not have the personal funds to pay for the repairs.
 It’s in your best interest to consult with an attorney to investigate whether a claim in this scenario is practical.

 Scenario 4) If you are at-fault for the accident and you have collision coverage on your insurance policy, you can seek recovery from your own insurance company.
 In this scenario, you will not be able to make a claim for property damage repairs from the other party’s insurance company.
 Again, when making a claim for collision coverage on your own insurance policy, your insurance company will pay for the damages minus any required deductible.

 There are numerous possible scenarios.
 The scenarios above are just the most common occurrences.
-If you have any questions or concerns, or need legal advice, please consult an attorney.
+If you have any questions or concerns or need legal advice, please consult an attorney.
 Here at 1-800-ASK DAVE, we are happy to assist in any way we can.